 230 Petaluma Ave., Sebastopol, 707-829-7300

 The Victorian parlor mood somehow works wonderfully with this classic pub anchored by a big screen TV, and amenities like an antique polished bar, a pool room, and a mostly local clientele.
-They also serve Italian cuisine from Umbria Glen Ellen, located right next door.
+The Saloon features wine country comfort food and what fans claim is the best burger in Sonoma.
 Then, chill out on the patio overlooking Sonoma Creek.

 13740 Arnold Drive, Glen Ellen, 707-938-8510

 Cold beer, peanuts, TVs all around – does it get better?
 The dark, clubby saloon bar is popular with real sports fanatics, who aren't afraid to get loud.
 When the hunger pangs hit, be sure to get a burger and sweet potato fries, extra-delicious with the signature bacon Bloody Mary.

 609 5th St., Santa Rosa, 707-579-9408